 What do management consultants look for when considering a role?

-However, once we dig into the data the differences with respect to experience/seniority are very clear: for 5-10 years and 10-20 years’ experience “career prospects” are top priority compared with only 7% of 20 yrs+.
+However the differences with respect to experience/seniority are very clear: for 5-10 years’ and 10-20 years’ experience “career prospects” are top priority compared with only 7% of 20 yrs+.
 Indeed for the 5-10 year bracket “career prospects” was more important than salary and salary package combined.

-By contrast, “culture and values” didn’t feature as the top consideration with the less experienced consultants, and “job responsibilities and scope” is also not a primary factor.
+By contrast “culture and values” didn’t feature as the “most important factor” with the less experienced consultants at all, and “job responsibilities and scope” is also relatively unimportant.
 However they are the top two most important considerations for the 20yrs+ group.

 Location/commute, travel and work/life balance were the most important factors for very few respondents albeit many cited these as influencing considerations.
 Also, diversity & inclusivity and size were rarely mentioned as factors.